jedinym/sqc-text/main.typ

   Introduction
 ]

-Validating biomacromolecular structural data is a critical step in ensuring the accuracy and reliability of structural data in biological research.
+Understanding the structure of biomacromolecules is fundamental to structural biology research.
+The data acquired using experimental methods are used to assemble structures, i.e., computer models of large biomolecules.
+These models are crucial in understanding the molecular basis of biological processes, leading to advances in drug discovery or disease treatment.

-The data acquired using experimental methods (such as X-ray crystallography, nuclear magnetic resonance, and electron microscopy) are supplied with atomic coordinates $dash.en$ electronic records containing the relative positions of atoms in the structure.
-Because of the experimental nature of the methods, these structural models can contain a wide range of errors.
-Therefore, determining the quality of a structure is of prime importance in creating inferences from experiments.
+Because of the experimental nature of the methods used, these structural models can contain a wide range of errors.
+Therefore, validating biomacromolecular structural data is a critical step in ensuring their accuracy and reliability in biological research.

 This reality is reflected by the fact that every structure deposited into the _Protein Data Bank_ (the single global archive of three-dimensional structural models @pdb) is validated using community-developed tools @pdb-validation[p.
 1917].
-Based on the results of these tools, the validation pipeline generates a report @pdb-validation that can be used for further refining of the coordinate models.
+Based on the results of these tools, the validation pipeline generates a report @pdb-validation that can be used by structure authors for further refining of the coordinate models, as well as by users when searching for the best structure possible for their research.

-However, the throughput of the validation pipeline provided by the _Protein Data Bank_ is too low for use in some research projects (e.g., iterative validation of continuously optimized structures or batch validation of up to hundreds of millions of predicted simpler structures).
+However, the throughput of the validation pipeline provided by the _Protein Data Bank_ is too low for use in some research projects (e.g., iterative validation of continuously optimized structures or batch validation of up to hundreds of millions of simpler structures predicted using neural networks @alphafoldDB).

-As a solution, in this thesis, we implement SQC (_Structure Quality Control_), a scalable service allowing for mass validation of macromolecular structures that incorporates the tools used by the _Protein Data Bank_ validation pipeline and a Python library for simple access.
-Thanks to the implemented queueing system, it is possible to run batch validations of thousands of structures.
-The service is deployed via _Ansible_ to the Kubernetes cluster provided by the MetaCentrum virtual organization.
+As a solution, a new service will be implemented that incorporates the tools used by the Protein Data Bank validation pipeline.
+Additionally, the service will include a queueing system, enabling batch validations of large numbers of structures.
+The service will utilize the computing resources of the _MetaCentrum_ virtual organization.

 #pagebreak()